 Step 4: Define the content

 Once you’ve determined which sessions will be streamed, define the content of those presentations.
 This helps determine the rate of data transfer or bandwidth needed.
 Do you have one speaker showing a PowerPoint presentation or a panel of speakers with no visual elements?
-A static image such as a slide with no video does not require a strong signal to transmit.
-If you are transmitting high-definition medical images, however, the signal will need to be a greater capacity.
-The more motion or video the presentation contains, the stronger the signal needs to be, which requires a more expensive technology.
+A static image, such as a slide with no video, does not require a solid signal to transmit.
+However, if you are sharing high-definition medical photos, the call will need to be at a greater capacity.
+The more motion or video the presentation contains, the stronger the signal needs to be, which requires more expensive technology.

 Step 5: Guide your speakers

-It’s important to let speakers know from the very beginning that they will be presenting to both a live and virtual audience.
-Give them as much information about the virtual audience as you can, such as the number of people who are viewing online and what cities, states or countries they are viewing from.
+It’s essential to let speakers know that they will be presenting to a live and virtual audience.
+Give them as much information about the virtual audience as possible, such as the number of people viewing online and what cities, states, or countries they are viewing from.
 Kevin Novak, vice president of integrated web strategy and technology for the American Institute of Architects, suggests building the virtual experience as close to the physical experience as possible.
 “Make sure the virtual attendee has the same opportunity as the on-site attendee,” Novak says.
-This means speakers should be prepared to take questions from the virtual audience as well, whether the questions are coming from social media sites or a live chat platform.
+This means speakers should be prepared to take questions from the virtual audience, whether the questions are coming from social media sites or a live chat platform.
 Speakers should acknowledge the virtual audience at the beginning of their presentations and thank them for attending.

-It’s also important to make sure speaker contracts include a clause allowing you to distribute their presentations online.
+It’s also essential to ensure speaker contracts include a clause allowing you to distribute their presentations online.
 If you decide to stream their presentations after the contract is signed, request an addendum granting this permission.
 Most speakers will likely comply as it gives them a wider audience and greater exposure.

 Step 6: Determine your Virtual Audience

-If this is your first time entering the virtual community, it may be difficult to determine who would most likely attend the presentation virtually versus in-person.
+If this is your first time entering the virtual community, it may be challenging to determine who would attend the presentation virtually versus in person.
 First, decide if you are reaching a local, regional, national or international audience.
-Perhaps your membership includes an international contingency that has stopped attending live meetings due to travel costs and budget cuts.
+Your membership may include an international contingency that has stopped attending live meetings due to travel costs and budget cuts.
 This group would be a prime target for the virtual presentation.
-Novak looked at areas of the country where he didn’t have a strong in-person attendance at the annual convention and geared the virtual marketing towards those locations.
+Novak looked at areas of the country where he didn’t have solid in-person attendance at the annual convention and geared the virtual marketing towards those locations.
 “We found our on-site attendance was coming from a 300-mile radius of the convention center,” Novak said.
-“We weren’t hitting the majority of our membership [with the on-site meeting].”
+“We weren’t hitting most of our membership [with the on-site meeting].”

 Step 7: Understand the technology

 Knowing your technology needs can be a daunting exercise.
-While most planners have a general knowledge of audiovisual equipment and online processes, most do not have the specific technical skills to set up the virtual presentation.
-Consult with your internal IT person and hire a vendor who has a history of successfully streaming presentations, both domestically and abroad.
+While most planners have a general knowledge of audiovisual equipment and online processes, most need to gain specific technical skills to set up the virtual presentation.
+Consult with your internal IT person and hire a vendor with a history of successfully streaming presentations domestically and abroad.

-If your presenter is off-site, you have a choice of three ways to stream the presentation: via Internet, fiber or satellite.
+If your presenter is off-site, you have a choice of three ways to stream the presentation: via the Internet, fiber, or satellite.
 “The decision comes down to cost versus image quality,” Roehl says.
-“The Internet is the cheapest solution, but it doesn’t give the best quality.”
-Staub says you can boost the speed of the Internet by using Polycom intelligence.
+“The Internet is the cheapest solution, but it doesn’t give the best quality,” Staub says.
+You can boost the speed of the Internet by using Polycom intelligence.
 Similar to a Polycom conference phone, the unit has video capabilities.
-One unit is placed at the off-site presentation venue and the other unit is placed at the hotel or conference center where the live audience presides.
-The two units “talk to each other” to find the fastest way to move the signal.
+One team is placed at the off-site presentation venue, and the other unit is placed at the hotel or conference center where the live audience presides.
+The two branches “talk to each other” to find the fastest way to move the signal.

 Fiber is the wired version of Internet access—think of a T1 line—and is ordered through the venue’s telephone company as a circuit.
-However, the venue must have fiber available that is not already in use called “dark fiber.”
-“A lot of venues don’t have the fiber because they offer Internet as an option,” Roehl says.
+However, the platform must have fiber not already in use, called “dark fiber.”
+“Many venues don’t have the fiber because they offer Internet as an option,” Roehl says.

-Fiber can be cost-effective if you are transmitting in a local area, such as in the operating room example where the hospital is in the same city as the meeting venue, referred to as a “local loop.”
-Costs increase when the signal needs to be transmitted out of state, such as New York City to San Francisco.
-The local loop in New York City needs to be sent to a long-distance provider (incurring long distance charges of approximately $500) and then sent to the local loop in San Francisco.
-The fiber circuit must be activated, which can incur a fee upwards of $2,000.
-A one month’s usage fee of $2,000 is charged whether you use the circuit for one minute or three days.
-The activation and monthly usage fee are charged on both ends, so your cost is now $8,000—$4,000 in New York City and $4,000 in San Francisco—plus the long-distance charges.
+Fiber can be cost-effective if you are transmitting in a local area, such as in the operating room example, where the hospital is in the same city as the meeting venue, referred to as a “local loop.”
+Costs increase when the signal needs to be transmitted out of state, such as from New York City to San Francisco.
+The local loop in New York City needs to be sent to a long-distance provider (incurring long-distance charges of approximately $500) and then sent to the local loop in San Francisco.
+The fiber circuit must be activated, which can incur a fee of upwards of $2,000.
+A month’s usage fee of $2,000 is charged whether you use the circuit for one minute or three days.
+The activation and monthly usage fee are set on both ends, so your cost is now $8,000—$4,000 in New York City and $4,000 in San Francisco—plus the long-distance charges.

-Satellite offers the same high-definition, limitless bandwidth as fiber, but it can be a bit more cost-effective if the venue has a satellite dish.
+Satellite offers the same high-definition, limitless bandwidth as fiber, but it can be more cost-effective if the venue has a satellite dish.
 If this is not available, satellite trucks can be rented.
-An uplink truck at the off-site venue incurs a $3,000 fee and a downlink truck at the meeting venue incurs another $3,000.
-Satellite space is rented for approximately $600 and similar to a meeting planner’s site visit at a hotel, both venues need to be “scouted” to make sure the signal works.
+An uplink truck at the off-site venue costs a $3,000 fee, and a downlink truck at the meeting venue costs another $3,000.
+Satellite space is rented for approximately $600, and similar to a meeting planner’s site visit at a hotel, both platforms need to be “scouted” to ensure the signal works.
 This incurs a charge of $500 for each scout.
-Total satellite cost is $7,600 as opposed to the fiber option of $8,500.
+The total satellite cost is $7,600 instead of the fiber option of $8,500.

 Whichever method you choose, make sure it is available on both ends—at the meeting venue and the off-site presentation venue.
 “You can’t have one site fiber and the other satellite, or one transmission standard-definition and one with high-definition,” Roehl says.
 “It needs to be apples to apples.”

 In addition to the technology, the on-site venue must be adapted to enable the best viewing for the online audience.
 “Lighting is the main complaint of online viewers,” says Erica St. Angel, vice president of Sonic Foundry, which provides a hybrid event platform and webcasting through its Mediasite technology.
-Make sure presenters are adequately lit to transmit to video and the online audience.
-Perform a test and tape the speaker at rehearsals or tape one of your staff members and see how the picture transmits online.
+Ensure presenters are adequately lit to transmit to video and the online audience.
+Perform a test and tape the speaker at rehearsals, or tape one of your staff members and see how the picture transmits online.
 St. Angel says it’s best to put the speaker on a riser so the camera can shoot over the heads of the audience.
 She suggests using two cameras, one to film the speaker and one to pan the on-site attendees.
 “This helps to draw in the online viewers and makes them feel as if they are a part of the audience,” St. Angel says.
-Testing the noise level in the room is also important.
-If there is a lot of background noise, not only will the on-site audience have difficulty hearing the presentation, but the online community’s ability to hear will be further diminished.
+Testing the noise level in the room is also essential.
+If there is a lot of background noise, the on-site audience will have difficulty hearing the presentation, and the online community’s ability to attend will be further diminished.

 Every good planner knows that you shouldn’t plan an outdoor function without having backup space indoors.
 The same is true for a virtual event.
-If the technology goes down and you lose the signal, you need a backup plan.
-If a presenter is off-site, as in the example of a live case at a hospital, a taped case can be aired in the downtime or the agenda can be shifted to the next live presentation.
+You need a backup plan if the technology goes down and you lose the signal.
+If a presenter is off-site, like a live case at a hospital, a taped case can be aired in the downtime, or the agenda can be shifted to the next live presentation.
 “We have taped cases on-site and ready to play if needed, and the session moderators are prepped on the taped cases,” Roehl says.
 “We also have the next session’s live speakers present, so if there is a problem, we can proceed with the live speakers and do the transmission later.”

-If the signal to the online community goes down, the ability to air an alternative presentation is not possible.
-Simply wait until the signal is back and notify the online audience that any part of the presentation that was missed will be available online after the conference.
+If the signal to the online community goes down, airing an alternative presentation is impossible.
+Wait until the password is back and notify the online audience that any part of the presentation that was missed will be available online after the conference.

 Step 9: Ramp up Staffing

 Just as a live event has staff members assigned to each meeting function, from audiovisual to food and beverage monitoring, so should the virtual component have a dedicated staff member.
 St. Angel calls this a “virtual concierge” and advises that this person should have no other job but monitoring the online presentation and perhaps the social media responses.
-That way, if the transmission signal or audio is lost, the virtual concierge can immediately call tech support to get the problem fixed.
-This person can also give updates to the online audience if there is a delay in the agenda.
-If a speaker is 15 minutes late in starting a presentation, for example, the online audience might think the technology is down.
+If the transmission signal or audio is lost, the virtual concierge can immediately call tech support to fix the problem.
+This person can also update the online audience if there is a delay in the agenda.
+For example, if a speaker is 15 minutes late in starting a presentation, the online audience might think the technology is down.
 The concierge can send messages to the audience via chat or social media sites and get in front of the camera to inform the audience of the delay.

 Step 10: Determine virtual fees

-Don’t forget to communicate the link to access the presentations over and over again.
+Don’t forget to communicate the link to access the presentations repeatedly.
 St. Angel says the virtual attendee should receive the link when registering for the conference, then a reminder at least a month before the meeting and again a week prior.
-The link should take attendees to the organization’s website or event website for added promotion of the brand.
+The link should take attendees to the organization’s website or event website for the added promotion of the brand.

 Step 11: Follow up

-Just as you would survey your on-site audience for feedback on the meeting’s success, so should you survey the online audience.
-Generally the same questions can be asked of both audiences.
+As you would survey your on-site audience for feedback on the meeting’s success, so should you watch the online audience.
+Generally, the same questions can be asked of both audiences.
 It would be helpful to add questions to the virtual audience’s survey asking them how easy the site was to access, if they had any problems with the signal, etc. Be sure to ask them if they plan to attend the conference next year, on-site or online.
-It’s also beneficial to track how many times the presentations were accessed post-event.
+It’s also beneficial to track the times the presentations were accessed post-event.